Meals & Lodging

 The cost of lodging should be kept to a minimum consistent with a reasonable level of comfort, convenience and security for the traveler.

-As with all reimbursable expenses, original receipts must accompany the Travel Expense Report.
+As with all reimbursable expenses, original itemized receipts must accompany the Travel and Expense Report.